Albert Einstein had a few great quotes about change:

-For 2018, we look forward to continued grantee partnerships and the opportunity for learning more about our community, knowing that both remain a bright spot for the Thorpe Foundation staff and board.
+For 2019, we look forward to continued grantee partnerships and the opportunity for learning more about our community.